 We are a leading global provider of applied additive technology solutions for industries including aerospace, automotive, healthcare, consumer products and education.
-For nearly 30 years, we have focused on customers' business requirements and have sought to create new value for our customers across their product lifecycle processes, from design prototypes to manufacturing tools and final production parts.
-That customer-centric focus is reflected in our innovation, which is exemplified by our 1,400 granted and pending additive technology patents to date.
-We operate a 3D printing ecosystem of solutions and expertise, comprised of advanced materials; software with voxel level control; precise, repeatable and reliable fused deposition modeling 3D printers (utilizing proprietary FDMTM technology) and inkjet-based 3D printers (utilizing proprietary PolyJetTM technology); application-based services; on-demand parts and key partnerships.
+For more than 30 years, we have focused on customers' business requirements and have sought to create new value for our customers across their product lifecycle processes, from design prototypes to manufacturing tools and final production parts.
+That customer-centric focus is reflected in our innovation, which is exemplified by our over 1,000 granted and over 400 pending additive technology patents to date.
+We operate a 3D printing ecosystem of solutions and expertise, comprised of advanced materials; workflow and operating software; precise, repeatable and reliable fused deposition modeling 3D printers (utilizing proprietary FDMTM technology); inkjet-based 3D printers (utilizing proprietary PolyJetTM technology); stereolithography 3D printers (utilizing open industry standards); application-based services; additive business consulting; on-demand parts and key partnerships.
+We have also announced an increase of our stake in our partnership with Xaar PLC in the joint development of Power Bed Fusion 3D printing technology, as well as our intention to develop a new metal 3D printing platform.

 We strive to ensure that our solutions are integrated seamlessly into each customer's evolving workflow.
-Our applications are industry-specific and geared towards accelerating business processes, optimizing value chains and driving business performance improvements.
+Our applications are industry-specific and geared towards accelerating business processes, optimizing value chains, driving business performance improvements; and improving healthcare outcomes.
 Our customers range from individuals and smaller businesses to large, global enterprises, and we include a number of Fortune 100 companies among our customers.

-We believe that the range of 3D printing consumable materials that we offer, consisting of 59 FDM cartridge-based materials, 44 PolyJet cartridge-based materials, 158 non-color digital materials, and over 500,000 color variations, is the widest in the industry.
-Our services offerings include Stratasys Direct Manufacturing printed parts service as well as our professional services.
+We believe that the range of 3D printing consumable materials that we offer, consisting of over 60 FDM spool-based filament materials, over 45 PolyJet cartridge-based resin materials, 158 non-color digital materials, and over 500,000 color variations, is the widest in the industry.
+Our services offerings include Stratasys Direct Manufacturing printed parts service as well as our professional services through our consulting arm, Blueprint.

-3D printing, which is also referred to as additive manufacturing, is transforming prototype development manufacturing processes and is displacing (or, in certain cases, complementing) certain segments of traditional, or subtractive, manufacturing methodologies such as metal extrusion, computer-controlled machining and manual modeling techniques.
+3D printing, which is also referred to as additive manufacturing, is transforming prototype development manufacturing processes and is displacing (or, in certain cases, complementing) certain segments of traditional, or subtractive, manufacturing methodologies such as injection molding, metal extrusion, computer-controlled machining and manual modeling techniques.
 With respect to product design and prototype development, 3D printing significantly improves the design process, reduces the time required for product development and facilitates creativity, while keeping most or all of the design process in-house.
 3D printing also enables the direct manufacture of parts that are subsequently incorporated into a user's end product.
 In addition, manufacturers are increasingly using 3D printing systems to produce manufacturing tools such as jigs and fixtures, that aid in their production and assembly processes.
 While 3D printing has historically been focused on design applications, 3D printing is beginning to show signs of adoption for manufacturing applications.